Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] You should create a build task and use the Chef service.
 - [ ] You should create a deployment task and use the Chef service.

+### You have an Azure DevOps project that contains a build pipeline.
+The build pipeline uses approximately 50 open source libraries.
+You need to ensure that all the open source libraries comply with your company's licensing standards.
+Which service should you use?

+- [ ] NuGet.
+- [ ] Maven.
+- [x] Black Duck.
+- [ ] Helm.

+### You have an Azure DevOps project that contains a build pipeline.
+The build pipeline uses approximately 50 open source libraries.
+You need to ensure that all the open source libraries comply with your company's licensing standards.
+Which service should you use?

+- [ ] Ansible.
+- [ ] Maven.
+- [x] WhiteSource Bolt.
+- [ ] Helm.

 ### You are currently defining a release strategy for an app, named APP-01.
 The strategy should allow you to keep the time it takes to deploy new releases of the app to a minimum.
 The strategy should also allow you to roll back in the shortest time required.
 Which of the following is the release strategy you should use?

 - [x] Red/Black deployment.